rouroulike/clash/premium-core-features.md

 # Script

-Script enables user to programmatically select policy for the packets with more flexibility.
+Script enables users to programmatically select a policy for the packets with more flexibility.

 ```yaml
 mode: Script